top of page

 Graduate Student

 Roushu was in an international joint educational program, and obtained her BS degrees in Chemistry from Sichuan University and University of New Mexico in 2014.
 She then got enrolled in PhD program of Biochemistry in the University of Maryland College Park in 2015.
-She joined Dr. Lai-Xi Wang's lab as a graduate student in the first year, working with controlling glycosylation in mammalian cell culture.
+She joined Dr. Lai-Xi Wang's lab as a graduate student.
+She has worked on controlling glycosylation in mammalian cell culture.

 2_edited_edited_edited.jpg